 Students in the single-gender special education classroom reported improved attendance compared to previous years in coed classes.
-This information is verified by the single-gender classroom teacher.
+Teacher records and teacher and student interviews indicate that, overall, attendance is higher for female students in the single-gender classroom compared with their counterparts in the coed classrooms.